pranitsawant80/Data-Science-Projects/README.md

 # Data Science Practice Projects
-Here are  the practice projects for data analysis (jupyter notebooks)
+Here are  the practice projects for data science